Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 Must-Have's:

 - A medium to large-sized glass wide-mouthed mason jar.
-The size really depends on how much starter you want to maintain.
-I personally like to keep a 100g starter, equaling 300g once the flour and water is added.
-You also need room in the jar for the rise and growth of the starter, typically doubling in size.
-For this reason, I recommend using a 24 oz (about a quart) or 32 oz jar to be safe.
-A wide-mouthed jar is preferred simply because it's easier and less messy to pour flour and water inside and to stir really well.
+The size depends on how much starter you want to maintain.
+I prefer to keep a 100g starter, which becomes 300g once you add flour and water.
+For the starter to rise and grow (typically doubling in size), I recommend using a 24 oz (about a quart) or 32 oz jar.
+A wide-mouthed jar makes it easier and less messy to pour in ingredients and stir.

-- A lid or square of cloth, and a rubber band or hair tie to cover the jar.
-It's up to you whether or not you prefer to use a loose-fitted lid (not screwed on all the way) or a square of cloth fixed closed with a rubber band or hair tie to cover your sourdough starter.
+- A lid or cloth, and a rubber band or hair tie: You can either use a loosely fitted lid (not screwed on tightly) or a square of cloth secured with a rubber band or hair tie.
 There's some differing opinions out there on this topic.
 One thing that's for sure is sourdough partially uses the wild yeast from the environment (the air) and the CO2 it produces needs some place to escape to, so covering it loosely is best.
 However, it still needs to be covered enough to protect it from bugs invading it.
-I recommend using the cloth for the first two weeks while the starter grows then a loose-fitting lid afterward.
-However, when or if you put the starter in the fridge, keep it covered with a lid screwed on tight.
-This prevents it from absorbing fridge smells.
-Think hard-boiled eggs you may have on a shelf below.
+I suggest using the cloth during the first two weeks and then switching to a loose-fitting lid.
+If you store your starter in the fridge, cover it with a tight-fitting lid to prevent it from absorbing fridge odors.

 Like-to-Have's:

-You don't need these items until you're ready to bake your first loaf of bread, at least two weeks from beginning the gluten free sourdough starter.
-I recommend waiting about a month to bake bread, since the starter gets stronger and produces more rise over time.
+You won’t need these items until you’re ready to bake your first loaf of bread, which is typically about two weeks after starting your gluten-free sourdough starter.
+However, I recommend waiting a month before baking, as this allows the starter to strengthen and produce more rise.

 - Banneton bowls, or other proofing baskets.
 I recommend two 7-inch bannetons.